kireev7/Serjuino/README.md

 ![image](https://user-images.githubusercontent.com/93592475/140104658-50603a3b-1a8a-4eb2-add0-5775e373922c.png)
 > Atmega328 pinout:
 ![image](https://user-images.githubusercontent.com/93592475/140111147-5cb9827c-f40c-48e6-8d88-9414c390dd31.png)
- .
+ ---
- Сollect all the components in the scheme and you should get the following:
+ `Сollect all the components in the scheme and you should get the following:`